top of page

 Dash was born in San Francisco in the 90s and can’t remember a time when he wasn’t obsessed with some part of history.
 Dash comes from die-hard New Yorkers on his Dad’s side and true Southerners on his Mom’s side.
 He would climb head first into the American history rabbit hole at age 10, after his family moved to a tiny town in Connecticut with deep roots to the early days of New England.
 The American contrasts of west coast vs east coast, North vs. South, and city life vs. country living are all integral lived experiences of Dash’s upbringing.

-After graduating from Syracuse, Dash began a career in international development and spent 7 years securing funding for student exchanges, civil society programs and international legal defense funds.
+After graduating from Syracuse, Dash began a career in international development and spent 7 years securing funding for civil society programs, student exchanges and international legal defense funds.
 He’s traveled to over 30 countries and can talk his way out of speeding tickets in Arabic, Spanish and Italian.
 Dash is a DC resident of 8 years and is a longtime trivia host on H St. He is also a lifelong nerd and active in the local Magic the Gathering and Warhammer scenes.

 DMV Food